-Universal Orlando Replaces Ticket Kiosks with QR Code System
+Universal Orlando Resort Replaces Self-Service Ticket Kiosks with QR Codes

 From Our Estate